Eshaan-Lumba/FIFAI/index.md

 As an extension, we might also be able to use our model to predict the difference in the goals scored by the home and away team.

+## Future Work

+Building upon our sucessful model, we might be interested in trying to replicate our sucess for other European soccer leagues like La Liga in Spain or Ligue 1 in France.
+Furthermore, a point of interest that composed a crucial part of the model was the inclusion of a team's winning streak.
+By adding winning streak data as a parameter, we might be able to sucessfully a general model that can be significantly more sucessful than current betting algorithms through the utilizing data pertaining to a team's momentum.